What Is The Best Vegan Creatine? Top 5 Plant-Based Supplements Reviewed

 - Increased Strength: One scientific review found that creatine supplementation increased the subjects strength by 8%.

 As a vegan, should you be taking creatine?
-Is there plant-based creatine?
+Is there non-animal based creatine?
 Will it help improve your workouts?
 Does it impact vegans the same way as omnivores?

 Omnivores can depend on getting their dose of creatine from consuming animal products such as muscle, veins, and tendons.